toomanycrickets/DyadBoot/README.md

 ## Introduction

-`DyadBoot` provides tools for dyadic random bootstrapping and analysis.
-It is indicated for experimental data involving dyads, in which effects want to be explored at the individual level.
+`DyadBoot` is indicated for experimental data involving dyads, in which effects want to be explored at the individual level.
 Input dataframe must be strucutred so that each row pertains to one individual of the dyad (individuals of the same dyad must be in adjacent rows), and there must